Kokua Kanewai Spring -- Save the Source!

 Kanewai Spring is where "the mountain gives birth to the sea," Uncle Henry Chang-Wo.

-Please kokua to save the life giving water of Kanewai Spring in Kuli‘ou‘ou, O‘ahu.
-The Trust for Public Land and Maunalua Fishpond Heritage Center are working to purchase and forever protect this, one of Honolulu’s last natural springs to still provide fresh, clean water to the shore.
+The Trust for Public Land and Maunalua Fishpond Heritage Center worked together to purchase and forever protect this, one of Honolulu’s last natural springs to still provide fresh, clean water to the shore.
 Kupuna say that Kanewai Spring is “where the mountain gives birth to the ocean,” because these headwaters flow into Kanewai Fishpond, then to Paiko Lagoon Wildlife Sanctuary, and finally Maunalua Bay.
 When the spring is in poor condition, they all suffer.

-Once overgrown, dark, and murky - Kanewai Spring and the surrounding land are now brimming with life thanks to five years of hard work by the Maunalua Fishpond Heritage Center and hundreds of volunteers.
-But now, the site is for sale, and generating lively interest from people who see it as ideal for subdivision and development, with the Spring ’improved’ as a back yard swimming pool.
-If this happens, the community will be excluded, and this delicate ecosystem will be at risk once more.
+Once overgrown, dark, and murky - Kanewai Spring and the surrounding land are now brimming with life thanks to seven years of hard work by the Maunalua Fishpond Heritage Center and hundreds of volunteers.
+And now, the site is permantly protected and owned/stewarded by the community via nonprofit Maunalua Fishpond Heritage Center.

 A CHERISHED SOURCE OF LIFE

-This project will also protect the many cultural sites surrounding the spring including the makaha (fishpond sluice gate), and ku‘ula (fishing stone shrine) with an upright Ku stone balanced by a low Hina stone where the fishermen of old would have given offerings asking for a plentiful catch.
+This effort also protects the many cultural sites surrounding the spring including the makaha (fishpond sluice gate), and ku‘ula (fishing stone shrine) with an upright Ku stone balanced by a low Hina stone where the fishermen of old would have given offerings asking for a plentiful catch.

 KANEWAI SPRING IN THE NEWS